 That’s why we thought we should also do that part as well through our platform.
 Not only biofuels be easily accessible to fuel consumers but organic waste should be easily accessible to biofuel manufacturers.

-We are trying to connect those pieces in such a way that the organic waste goes seamlessly from the source to the biofuel manufacturer, who converts into biofuel and the biofuel gets consumed by large fuel consumers who can access it easily.
+We are trying to connect those pieces in such a way that the organic waste goes seamlessly from the source to the biofuel manufacturer, who converts it into biofuel and the biofuel gets consumed by large fuel consumers who can access it easily.
 That’s what we are in simple words trying to do with Buyofuel.

 It is still at a very nascent stage, even large companies don’t have enough awareness about biofuels; they have heard a little.
 The first challenge is to create that awareness, break that mystery, and make biofuel accessible.